-This course deals with research regarding older struggling readers and English language learners, the difficulties faced by these readers and their teachers, and strategies to enhance these students'literacy development.
+This course deals with research regarding older struggling readers and English language learners, the difficulties faced by these readers and their teachers, and these strategies to enhance students'literacy development.

-ELED 5673 The Role of the Reading Specialist/Literacy Coach
+ELED 5673 The Role the Reading Ωf Specialist/Literacy Coach

-1-12: Reading process grades reading specialist's/literacy coach's role; planning school wide reading programs; supervision techniques; in-service training.
+Reading process 1-12: grades reading specialist's/literacy coach's role; planning school wide reading programs; supervision techniques; in-service training.